Filler

 In Conclusion

-Unfortunately, too many members of the public already think belly dancing is sleazy.
+Unfortunately, too many members of the public already think belly dancing is sleazy, low class, or not a real dance genre.
 When we parade around in costume where the public can see us before or after we perform, or smoke cigarettes while in costume, we reinforce their belief.
 It doesn't seem fair, but it's reality.

 So, if you want people to respect you when presenting yourself as a belly dancer, it's not enough to look and behave like an ordinary everyday person.
 You need to be just a little more tasteful, a little more ladylike, a little more glamorous than a "normal" person.